 Data you send us, which is likely to be included in the content of a CV, cover letter, email or additional attachment, will be stored confidentially and securely by us.
 We will only use this data in connection with the management of executive search processes, and will only disclose it to third parties when you have expressed an interest in a particular role, for the following purposes: (a) assessing and evaluating your suitability for a particular appointment; and (b) verifying your identity and the accuracy of the information provided.
 From time to time we may also contact you about other appointments on which we are working, and may invite you to events or share with you information which we feel may be of interest to you in your career progression.
 We do not send round-robin emails, or untailored marketing.

 Clients and service providers

-Data you send us, in relation to specific assignments, tenders or other interactions, will be stored securely and confidentially to ensure that we are able to meet our contractual commitments to you; and to notify you about any changes to website, such as improvements or service/product changes, that may affect our service.
-If you are an existing client, we may contact you with information about services similiar to those which were the subject of a previous sale to you, or to provide you with information requested from us about our services.
+Data you send us, in relation to specific assignments, tenders or other interactions, will be stored securely and confidentially to ensure that we are able to meet our contractual commitments to you, and to notify you about any changes to our website, such as improvements or service/product changes, that may affect our service.
+If you are an existing client, we may contact you with information about services similar to those which were the subject of a previous sale to you, or to provide you with information requested from us about our services.

 Information about others

 If you provide us with information about other individuals, for example details of a referee or personal contact, you must ensure that they have agreed to you providing us with their details.
 We would advise you to keep a record of their agreement and provide them with a copy of, or link to, this policy to avoid any concern.